-Jazza John’s bio describes his as a “YouTube dinosaur,” but we like to think of him as a YouTube elder, showing us the way with his wise teachings.
-Jazza’s been talking about politics and LGBTQ+ issues since before most of our other faves ever clicked on YouTube dot com and we all benefit from his experience and honesty.
-Recently he tackled the complicated issue of LGBTQ+ Americans and gun ownership in the wake of the Pulse club shooting.
+Jazza John’s bio describes him as a “YouTube dinosaur”, but we like to think of him as a YouTube elder, showing us the way with his wise teachings.
+Jazza’s been talking about politics and LGBTQ+ issues since before most of our other faves ever clicked on YouTube dot com, and we all benefit from his experience and honesty.
+Recently he tackled the complicated issue of LGBTQ+ Americans and gun ownership in the wake of the Pulse nightclub shooting.
 While a lot of his content is serious takes on current events, he doesn’t hesitate to occasionally just gush about some great movies.

 Riyadh Khalaf has been absolutely smashing it lately as a YouTuber and an LGBTQ+ advocate.
 Between working on a book for “younger Riyadhs all over the world” and hosting a documentary series for BBC Three called Queer Britain, Riyadh is reaching as far as he can to inspire and educate others about LGBTQ+ issues.
 However, that’s not to discount his YouTube channel where it all started, where he continues to share stories and thought-provoking videos.

-Taking her YouTube handle from the popular shorthand for asexual, “ace,” AmeliaAce focuses on asexuality education through topics like fandoms, dating, and cultural misconceptions.
-And with LGBTQ+ History Month coinciding with Valentine’s Day, why not express some platonic love with her beautiful asexual Valentine’s Day Cards?
+Taking her YouTube handle from the popular abbreviation for asexual, “ace”, AmeliaAce focuses on asexuality education through topics like fandoms, dating, and cultural misconceptions.
+And with LGBTQ+ History Month coinciding with Valentine’s Day, why not express some platonic love with her beautiful asexual Valentine’s Day cards?
 We think her channel is just ace!
 (We had to.)

-Roly West is gay, genderfluid, and completely unafraid to talk about sexuality and gender—what it is, how we express them, and their relationship to their own.
-On the Gender Identity Panel at Summer in the City 2017, Roly said that education about non-binary genders helps cisgender people “understand that we do exist, and we are real,” and they help do that by speaking candidly about their own lived experience.
+Roly West is gay, genderfluid, and completely unafraid to talk about sexuality and gender.
+On the Gender Identity panel at Summer in the City 2017, Roly said that education about non-binary genders helps cisgender people “understand that we do exist, and we are real”, and Roly helps do that themselves by speaking candidly about their own lived experience.